bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 ## Serving a live preview

-Once Stencil CLI is installed and a theme is downloaded, a `.stencil` configuration file or `secrets.stencil.json` and `config.stencil.json` configuration files (if using Stencil V3.1 release or later) can be initialized for the theme and development can begin.
+Once Stencil CLI is installed and a theme is downloaded, a `.stencil` or `config.stencil.json` configuration file (if using Stencil V3.1 release or later) can be initialized for the theme and development can begin.

 Stencil CLI uses [Browsersync](https://github.com/bigcommerce/browser-sync) to serve up a live preview of a theme in development.
 When the preview is opened on multiple devices or browser windows, scroll, click, refresh and form actions are mirrored across the browser instances.